serhii-havrylov/ShowAndTell/README.md

 To train model run `caption_generation_model/train.py`

-If you want to use pretrained model you can run minimalistic flask app `caption_generation_server/app.py` (Note: for doing this you have to have installed [caffe](https://github.com/BVLC/caffe) and its python interface `pycaffe`)
+If you want to use the pretrained model run minimalistic flask app `caption_generation_server/app.py` (Note: it requires installed [caffe](https://github.com/BVLC/caffe) and its python interface `pycaffe`)